Comparison principles for stochastic Volterra equations: Regular Case

-In this section, we study the case where $K$ does not preserve non-negativity.
-The latter includes, e.g., the fractional kernel $K(t) = \frac{t^{\alpha-1}}{\Gamma(\alpha)}$ with $\alpha > 1$.
-For such kernels $K$ and without further assumptions on the drift coefficients, the comparison principle does not hold as demonstrated in the next example. \begin{example} Let $X^i$ with $i = 1,2$ be the unique solution of
+Next we move towards stochastic Volterra equations with general initial conditions $g(t)$.
+Note that, without further assumptions on the drift, a comparison principle may fail.
+Indeed, let $X^i$ with $i = 1,2$ be the unique solution of